 Laughter, however, releases serotonin and a whole load of endorphins too.
 So when the sun is stuck behind grey winter clouds or you’ve not had the chance to get outside all day, get laughing.

 Watch funny programmes and films on TV or online.
 Download comedy podcasts or pick up a funny book from the library.
-Pop along to your local comedy club or think of the funniest people you know and spend time with them.
+Catch up with, call or Zoom your funniest friends.

 Winter blues – tip 5: Use the daylight we do get